-shall be a credentialed law enforcement organization of the Federal Government or a State, local, Tribal, or territorial government.

-4 "(e) TIMELINESS.-The Administrator shall make 5 every practicable effort to assess eligibility and establish 6 temporary flight restrictions under subsection (a) in a 7 timely fashion.

-8 "(f) PUBLIC INFORMATION.-Any temporary flight 9 restriction designated under this section shall be published 10 by the Administrator in a publicly accessible manner at 11 least 2 days prior to the start of the eligible large public 12 gathering.

-13 "(g) PROHIBITION ON OPERATIONS.-No person may 14 operate an unmanned aircraft within a temporary flight 15 restriction established under this section unless-

-16 "(1) the Administrator authorizes the operation 17 for operational or safety purposes;

-18 "(2) the operation is being conducted for safety, 19 security, or compliance oversight purposes and is au20 thorized by the Administrator; or manned aircraft system, over, under, or within a specified distance from an eligible large public gathering for which a temporary flight restriction has been established under this section or cancelling a temporary flight restriction es tablished under this section.
+- 1 shall be a credentialed law enforcement organization of the - 2 Federal Government or a State, local, Tribal, or territorial - 3 government. - 4 "(e) Timeliness.-The Administrator shall make - 5 every practicable effort to assess eligibility and establish - 6 temporary flight restrictions under subsection (a) in a - 7 timely fashion. - 8 "(f) Public Information.-Any temporary flight - 9 restriction designated under this section shall be published - 10 by the Administrator in a publicly accessible manner at - 11 least 2 days prior to the start of the eligible large public - 12 gathering. - 13 "(g) Prohibition on Operations.-No person may - 14 operate an unmanned aircraft within a temporary flight - 15 restriction established under this section unless- - 16 "(1) the Administrator authorizes the operation - 17 for operational or safety purposes; - "(2) the operation is being conducted for safety, - security, or compliance oversight purposes and is au- - thorized by the Administrator; or - 21 "(3) the aircraft operation is conducted with - the approval of the eligible entity. - 23 "(h) Savings Clause.-Nothing in this section may - 24 be construed as prohibiting the Administrator from au- - 25 thorizing the operation of an aircraft, including an unmanned aircraft system, over, under, or within a specified distance from an eligible large public gathering for which 3 a temporary flight restriction has been established under 4 this section or cancelling a temporary flight restriction es-5 tablished under this section.
+6 "(i) Rule of Construction.-Nothing in this section shall be construed to prevent the Administrator from 8 using existing processes or procedures to meet the intent of this section.".
+10 (b) CLERICAL AMENDMENT.-The analysis for chapter 448 of title 49, United States Code, is further amended by adding at the end the following: "44812.

-21 "(3) the aircraft operation is conducted with22 the approval of the eligible entity.

-23 "(h) SAVINGS CLAUSE.-Nothing in this section may 24 be construed as prohibiting the Administrator from au25 thorizing the operation of an aircraft, including an un-

-6 "(i) RULE OF CONSTRUCTION.-Nothing in this sec7 tion shall be construed to prevent the Administrator from 8 using existing processes or procedures to meet the intent 9 of this section.".

-10 (b) CLERICAL AMENDMENT.-The analysis for chap11 ter 448 of title 49, United States Code, is further amend12 ed by adding at the end the following:

-"44812.
 Temporary flight restrictions for unmanned aircraft.".

-13 SEC.
+SEC.
 936. COVERED DRONE PROHIBITION.

-14 (a) PROHIBITIONS.-The Secretary is prohibited15 from-

-16 (1) entering into, extending, or renewing a con17 tract or awarding a grant-

-18 (A) for the operation, procurement, or con19 tracting action with respect to a covered un20 manned aircraft system; or

-(B) to an entity that operates (as determined by the Administrator) a covered unmanned aircraft system in the performance of such contract;
+14 Prohibitions.-The Secretary is prohibited from-15 16 (1) entering into, extending, or renewing a con-17 tract or awarding a grant- 18 (A) for the operation, procurement, or con-19 tracting action with respect to a covered un-20 manned aircraft system; or 21 (B) to an entity that operates (as deter-22 mined by the Administrator) a covered un-23 manned aircraft system in the performance of 24 such contract;

-1 (2) issuing a grant to a covered foreign entity 2 for any project related to covered unmanned aircraft 3 systems; and 4 (3) operating a covered unmanned aircraft sys-5 tem.
-6 (b) EXEMPTIONS.-The Secretary is exempt from 7 any prohibitions under subsection (a) if the grant, operation, procurement, or contracting action is for the pur-8 9 poses of testing, researching, evaluating, analyzing, or 10 training related to- 11 (1) unmanned aircraft detection systems and 12 counter-UAS systems, including activities con-13 ducted-14 (A) under the Alliance for System Safety 15 of UAS through Research Excellence Center of

-16 Excellence of the FAA; or

-17 (B) by the unmanned aircraft system test

-18 ranges designated under section 44803 of title

-19 49, United States Code;

-20 (2) the safe, secure, or efficient operation of the 21 national airspace system or maintenance of public 22 safety;

-(3) the safe integration of advanced aviation technologies into the national airspace system, including activities carried out under the Alliance for
+1 (2) issuing a grant to a covered foreign entity 2 for any project related to covered unmanned aircraft 3 systems; and 4 (3) operating a covered unmanned aircraft sys- 5 tem.
+6 (b) Exemptions.-The Secretary is exempt from 7 any prohibitions under subsection (a) if the grant, oper- 8 ation, procurement, or contracting action is for the pur- 9 poses of testing, researching, evaluating, analyzing, or 10 training related to- 11 (1) unmanned aircraft detection systems and 12 counter-UAS systems, including activities con- 13 ducted- 14 (A) under the Alliance for System Safety 15 of UAS through Research Excellence Center of 16 Excellence of the FAA; or 17 (B) by the unmanned aircraft system test 18 ranges designated under section 44803 of title 19 49, United States Code; 20 (2) the safe, secure, or efficient operation of the 21 national airspace system or maintenance of public 22 safety; 23 (3) the safe integration of advanced aviation 24 technologies into the national airspace system, in- 25 cluding activities carried out under the Alliance for